Pabau GO app

 Retention has a direct impact on lifetime value and long-term revenue.
 When this number drops, practices often lean harder on acquisition.

-That’s usually a sign that follow-up, rebooking, or patient engagement need attention first.
+That is usually a sign that follow-up, rebooking, or patient engagement needs attention first.

 Average revenue per patient shows how much revenue each active patient generates over time.

 This metric reflects how effectively treatments are structured and priced.
-Flat or declining numbers often point to gaps in treatment planning.
+Flat or declining numbers usually point to weak treatment planning at the consultation stage.

 Marketing ROI